serafimxcx/appdev_course/README.md

    - A student management system where users can manage student records and their associated courses.
 The app includes functionality to generate PDF reports of student records, providing insight into reporting and document generation.

----

-This repository serves as a practical toolkit for foundational application development concepts and hands-on coding activities.
-Each project emphasizes different aspects of web development, helping students build a versatile skill set.